Estimation of the MTOV precision for ET, CE, and NEMO from the post-merger of BNS coalescences: Abstract

 \section{Abstract}

 The detection of the gravitational waves produced after the coalescence of two neutron stars is greatly anticipated because it will be able to provide information about matter in extreme conditions, especially if the remnant turns out to go through a hypermassive or a supermassive neutron star state before collapsing into a black hole.
-Next-generation gravitational wave detectors such as ET, CE, and NEMO are expected to observe high-frequency gravitational wave signals, that is, the post-merger stage of the coalescence of binary neutron stars; then from these signals one can estimate the maximum mass that a spinless neutron star ($M_{\mathrm{TOV}}$) can have.
-In this paper, we investigate the problem of the determination of the $M_{\mathrm{TOV}}$ precision from the post-merger detected by next-generation observatories.
-The results show that CE achieves the best mass precision with approximately $8\%\,M_{\odot}$ for the maximum merger rate ($250\;\mathrm{Gpc}^{-3}\mathrm{yr}^{-1}$).
-Therefore, based on the results obtained in this study, it will still be necessary to improve the sensitivity at high frequencies of future ground-based gravitational wave observatories if one wants to obtain greater precision in the $M_{\mathrm{TOV}}$ estimation.
+Next-generation gravitational wave detectors such as ET, CE, and NEMO are expected to observe high-frequency gravitational wave signals, that is, the post-merger stage of the coalescence of binary neutron stars; then from these signals one can estimate the maximum mass that a spinless neutron star (M$_{\rm{TOV}}$) can have.
+In this paper, we investigate the problem of the determination of the M$_{\rm{TOV}}$ precision from the post-merger detected by next-generation observatories.
+Our results show that only under the most optimistic scenario of signal-to-noise ratio for post-merger signals ($\rm{SNR}\geq8$) and merger rate density ($250\,\rm{Gpc}^{-3}yr^{-1}$), CE achieves marginally a mass precision in the range $\delta M/2\approx 0.3-0.8\, M_{\odot}$ for a remnant mass of $2.57\,M_{\odot}.$ We clarify that this precision represents the minimum uncertainty, corresponding to the most probable value (main peak) in the final mass distribution, showing that it depends on the value of the final (remnant) mass.
+Therefore, based on the results obtained in this study, it will still be necessary to improve the sensitivity at high frequencies of future ground-based gravitational wave observatories if one wants to obtain greater precision in the M$_{\rm{TOV}}$ estimation.
 One possibility would be to improve the sensitivity in a frequency range that allows us to determine whether or not a black hole was formed in the coalescence.